Accessing and managing your tax slips

 Additionally, if not already signed up for MyGCPay External, your issued tax slips will be mailed to your mailing address as it appears in Phoenix.
 If there is no mailing address, your home address will be used.
 To ensure that your current address is up to date in Phoenix, contact your former Human Resources (HR) department or former Compensation Office to have your address updated in both the HR system and Phoenix.
 To avoid any delays, sign up for MyGCPay external access.

-All employees can access their tax slips online if they are registered with My Account for Individuals—Canada Revenue Agency (CRA) or, if applicable, My Account for Individuals—Revenu Québec online services.
+You can also access tax slips online if you are registered with My Account for Individuals—Canada Revenue Agency (CRA) or, if applicable, My Account for Individuals—Revenu Québec online services.

 Contact the Pay and Benefits Client Contact Centre if: